Experimental preparation of $W$ states through frustration on a programmable quantum simulator: Bayesian State validation protocol

 where $P(H)$ is the {\it prior probability} reflecting the initial hypothesis $H$, and $E$ is the evidence, i.e., new data used to improve the estimate. $P(H|E)$ is the {\it posterior probability}, the probability of $H$ given $E$, which is the quantity of interest: the probability of a hypothesis given the observed evidence. $P(E|H)$ is the {\it likelihood}, which is the probability of observing $E$ given $H$.
 It indicates the compatibility of the evidence with the given hypothesis. $P(E)$ is the {\it marginal likelihood} and constitutes the normalization factor.
 Using this formula, one can improve the initial hypothesis through new data, yielding a more accurate probability distribution~\cite{MacKay2003}.

-Our approach differs from the Bayesian quantum state tomography of~\cite{Schack2001, Blume2010, Granade2016, Lukens2020} in multiple ways.
+Our approach differs from the usual Bayesian quantum state tomography of~\cite{Schack2001, Blume2010, Granade2016, Lukens2020} in multiple ways.
 First, instead of starting from a null prior and progressively updating it through new measurements, we refine a prior generated by classical simulations using experimental data.

-Furthermore, since numerical simulations depend on a handful of parameters describing the experimental setting, the optimization landscape does not scale with the dimension of the physical Hilbert space, but rather with the number of parameters employed.
+Importantly, the numerical simulations are not assumed to provide an exact description of the experiment.
+Rather, they serve only to generate a physically motivated ensemble of candidate states, whose statistical weights are subsequently determined by their agreement with experimentally measured observables.
+Crucially, our approach shifts the complexity of quantum state certification from the exponential scaling with the Hilbert space dimension to a scaling governed by a small number of physically motivated parameters describing the experimental setup.

-This method follows as (details in Sec.~S3 of SM), \begin{itemize} \item Numerically generate a distribution of states after the $W$ state preparation sequence, incorporating experimental uncertainties such as atom motion from thermal fluctuations, decoherence, and readout errors; \item Compare the experimentally observed and numerically generated bit-string frequencies, to select the optimal parameters and establish the prior distribution; \item Use the agreement (likelihood) between experimentally measured and numerically predicted bit-string frequencies after rotation to construct a posterior distribution in the $x$-basis and evaluate $P_{2n,k}^x$. \end{itemize}
+In practice, we proceed as follows (details in Sec.~S3 of SM): \begin{itemize} \item Numerically generate a distribution of states after the $W$ state preparation sequence, incorporating experimental uncertainties such as atom motion from thermal fluctuations, decoherence, and readout errors; \item Compare the experimentally observed and numerically generated bit-string frequencies, to select the optimal parameters and establish the prior distribution; \item Use the agreement (likelihood) between experimentally measured and numerically predicted bit-string frequencies after rotation to construct a posterior distribution. \end{itemize}